gregoiresage/fitplace/README.md

 I designed, built, and created all of the graphics for this passion project.
 The dinosaur art in the source was found through a variety of geocities websites.

-If you have feature requests, let me know via Twitter (see below).
-I am currently *not* accepting pull requests.
-If that makes you really angry, then I suggest you take a nap, butthorn.
+If you have feature requests, create an Issue to start the discussion!

 [@jennschiffer](http://twitter.com/jennschiffer) &bull; [jenn.ws](http://jenn.ws)